madnuttah/unbound-docker/README.md

 `docker pull madnuttah/unbound:latest`

-`docker pull madnuttah/unbound:1.19.0-0`
+`docker pull madnuttah/unbound:1.1.0-0`

-The image versioning scheme follows unbound - complemented by a dash and the desired image revision, for example `1.19.0-0`.
+The image versioning scheme follows unbound - complemented by a dash and the desired image revision, for example `1.1.0-0`.

-There are nightly builds of the image available each midnight UTC from Monday to Friday.
-You can pull the image using it's `nightly` tag:
+There are canary builds of the image available each night 22:00 UTC from Monday to Friday.
+You can pull the image using it's `canary` tag:

-`docker pull madnuttah/unbound:nightly`
+`docker pull madnuttah/unbound:canary`

-**Please note that _nightly builds_ may contain bugs and are not recommended to be used in production environments.
+**Please note that _canary builds_ may contain bugs and are not recommended to be used in production environments.
 These builds are untested and also unsupported by me**.

 ## Changes